 ATP funding is available for the construction phase only.
-If the project is expected to be delivered using the design-build method, the applicant may include the cost of design in the construction phase.
+As noted above, if the project is expected to be delivered using the design-build method, the applicant may include the cost of design in the construction phase.
 Applicants must specify the delivery method that they wish to use in the application.
-The project must have environmental clearance or categorical exemption at the time of application.
-A project that is in a plan that cleared CEQA qualifies.
+The project must have environmental clearance or categorical exemption at the time of programming.
+A project that is in a plan that cleared CEQA and NEPA, where applicable, qualifies.

-Funding will be available for programming in fiscal years 2022-23, 2023-24, and 2024-25.
+Funding will be available for programming in fiscal years 2025-26 and 2026-27.